- It is often stated that white slaves stole Africans and brought them to the US (the slaves brought to Brazil or the Caribbean are ignored).

-Indeed, there is very little discussion of modern-day slavery that companies like Apple and along with an enormous quantity of firms rely upon for their profits.
+Indeed, there is minimal discussion of modern-day slavery that companies like Apple and an enormous quantity of firms rely upon for their profits.
 Modern-day slavery is a “tedious” and politically incorrect topic and would require confronting present-day adversaries.
 The preference is to ignore modern-day slavery and focus on slavery — from only one area of the world — and several hundred years ago.

 This claim of “theft” is false, and it serves to both whitewash the history of slavery in Africa and the participation of Africans in selling other Africans.
 It also fits into the false narrative that only whites have historically been involved in slavery, when, in fact, slavery has been a historical universal.
 White countries were also the first to abolish slavery.
 Non-white countries took far longer to abolish slavery, and with slavery common today in many non-white countries.